ajrobbins04/python_dataStructures/md/trees.md

 ## bisect module

+## Binary Tree Characteristics
+* A node cannot have more than 2 child nodes.

 &nbsp;
 ## The Binary Search
 Searching for data in a linked list is not achieved in constant time.
 Nodes are added to the linked list without any attempt to sort the incoming data, and as a result, the searches are performed in O(n) time.
 This may not be an issue if there are only 10 nodes in the linked list, but this process is akin to taking one page from a stack of unsorted pages and flipping through them one-by-one until the right page is found.
 With large data sets, this process is extremely inefficient.